akash-ind/Chat-application/README.md

 # Chat Application

-Tried to make an app to connect with different random users on internet.
+Uses Python sockets to connect to a user going through a remote server